FunNoober/FiveM-Simple-Advert-System/README.md

 ## TODO
 - [ ] Make it so you do not have to surround your advert with quotes when using multiple words
-- [ ] Add a config file and have different agencies capable of sending adverts
+- [x] Add a config file and have different agencies capable of sending adverts
-- [ ] Ace permissions
+- [x] Ace permissions

+## Timeline
+### July 12, 2023:
+- Initial Commit
+- Config File
+- Ace Permissions